<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2505919233049685&amp;ev=PageView&amp;noscript=1">

 Spring means time for fertilizer and weed control.
 Your hungry lawn really needs food right away, and we all know how tenacious lawn weeds are, so your goal should be to have this first round done by Memorial Day.

-Trust Your Spring Lawn Care Checklist to RainMaster
+Trust Your Spring Lawn Care to the Pros at RainMaster

-Does just reading this spring lawn care checklist for Eau Claire, WI and Minneapolis make you dread spring?
+Does just reading this spring lawn care checklist for Minnesota and Wisconsin make you dread spring?
 That’s no good.

 Let us take a lot of it off your hands, so you can do fun spring stuff like fly kites and gawk at tulips.